SamiraDesh/IndivNA/README.md

 # IndTempNetAna
 The IndivNetwork package.
-An R tool for individual temporal network analysis.
+An R tool for individual static and temporal network analysis.

 # Installation